State legislature (United States): Responsibilities

+Organization

-Every state except Nebraska has a bicameral legislature, meaning that the legislature consists of two separate legislative chambers or houses.
-In each case the smaller chamber is called the Senate and is usually referred to as the upper house.
-This chamber typically, but not always, has the exclusive power to confirm appointments made by the governor and to try articles of impeachment.
-(In a few states, a separate Executive Council, composed of members elected from large districts, performs the confirmation function.)
+All states except Nebraska have a bicameral legislature.
+The smaller chamber is called the senate, usually referred to as the upper house.
+This chamber usually has the exclusive power to confirm appointments made by the governor and to try articles of impeachment.
+(In a few states, a separate executive council, composed of members elected from large districts, performs the confirmation function.)